LG S90QYReviewed at $896.00

 A problem we constantly face, even with premium soundbars, is the extremely low number of HDMI ports which results in users having to rely on 3rd party accessories to connect all their equipment together.
 The S90QY, being essentially a S95QR, is exactly on the same boat as the rest in this regard.

-What we do get in its two special insets at the back is two HDMI inputs, a single HDMI output, a digital audio optical input and a single USB port for streaming content from an external storage device.
+What we do get in its two special insets at the back is one HDMI input, a single HDMI output, a digital audio optical input and a single USB port for streaming content from an external storage device.
 And that’s all.

 One thing that needs to be mentioned is that all the HDMI ports are the older HDMI 2.0 and as a result they do not support 4K@120Hz.
 This means that if you want to connect your gaming console in the soundbar for high frame rate gaming you are out of luck.
 In such a case your only options is to use the eARC and connect your console to the TV and from there to the soundbar itself.